recadet419/Plant-Disease-Detection/README.md

 To test a trained model:

 1. Set `TRAINING = False` in `src/configurations.py`.
-2. Ensure the `SAVED_MODELS` dictionary in `src/configurations.py` points to the correct trained model checkpoint for the `EfficientNetV2B3ViT` (often keyed as `EffNetViT`) or other model you wish to test.
+2. Ensure the `SAVED_MODELS` dictionary in `src/configurations.py` points to the correct trained model checkpoint for the `EfficientNetGNN` (often keyed as `EffNetGNN`) or other model you wish to test.
 3. Specify the model to test in the `MODELS` dictionary (it should reference the class, not an instance).
 4. Run the testing script:
     ```bash